 From their website, find the links to their social media accounts, and check them out.
 Ask yourself the following questions:

 There's no magic number in terms of the size of social media audience someone should have before you'll collaborate with them.
-The size of audience that's acceptable to you will depend largely on the size of your own audience.
+The size of audience that's acceptable to you will depend largely on the size of your own audience and your goals.

 If you have 1,000 followers, collaborating with someone else who also has 1,000 followers probably makes sense.
 If you have 100,000 followers, you're probably not going to be interested in collaborating with the person who has 1,000 followers unless they have something truly special and compelling to offer or you really believe in and want to support their business.

 If, perhaps, they've focused their time on building plenty of engaged Instagram followers, but they don't have much of a Twitter following, that's just fine, particularly if Instagram users are a good fit for your own business and you have a goal to grow your own presence on Instagram.